 Mr. Weedon appeared in numerous speaking engagements.
 In September 1999, he gave the “Opening Statement” for the FDLA Young Lawyer’s Seminar.
 In April 1997, he spoke at the Urban Resource Center, Florida Community College, Jacksonville on “Premises Liability – How to Avoid Lawsuits”.
 In September 1996, Mr. Weedon spoke on “Voir Dire” at the FDLA Annual Meeting.
 In May 1996, he spoke at the Diocese of St. Augustine Law Day on “Premises Liability”.
 He gave the “Opening Statement” in May 1996 at the FDLA Rookie Seminar.
 In April 1996, Mr. Weedon spoke on “Ethics” at the CPCU Association of Jacksonville.
 In October 1994, he spoke in Houston, Texas, for the Ranger Insurance Company on “Coverage in Trucking Policies”.
 He is the author of the chapter on “Winning at Mediation” in the Florida Defense Lawyer’s Publication The Defense Speak.

 Mr. Weedon is active in the Jacksonville community.
+He is a Board Member of NAMI, the National Alliance on Mental Illness in Jacksonville, Florida.
 He was appointed by Governor Jeb Bush to the Board of Trustees of the Florida School for the Deaf and the Blind in 2007 and reappointed by Governor Charlie Crist in 2009.
 He served on the Board of Directors of the Ronald McDonald House, where he served as Secretary from 1998 to 1999, as Vice-President from 1999 to 2000 and as President from 2000 to 2001.
 He served on the Board of Governors for the University Club from 1998-2001.
 He was also a member of Community Relations Commission – City of Jacksonville where he served as Commissioner from 1995 to 1999 and Vice Chairman in 1998 and 1999.
 He was a member of the Human Rights Commission – City of Jacksonville where he has served as Commissioner from 1999-2004 and as Chair – Business and Industry Liaison Committee.
 He served as a member of the Jacksonville Community Council, Inc., a member of its Board from 2000-2005 and served as its President from 2004-2005.
 He served as President of the Washington & Lee Alumni of Jacksonville, Inc. He is a Leadership Jacksonville Alumnus and a member of St. Vincent’s Hospital Foundation Ambassador Board.
 He was the Chairman of the Board of the Catholic Foundation of the Diocese of St. Augustine for 2007-2008.
 He is a Legal Aid volunteer attorney.